Zonal vs. Nodal Pricing: An Analysis of Different Pricing Rules in the German Day-Ahead Market: Introduction

-All of these studies analyze \textit{static} models where demand and supply are given as we do. \citet{ambrosius2020endogenous} use a multi-level mixed-integer non-linear model based on \citet{grimm2019optimal} to analyze investment incentives over time.
+All of the previously mentioned studies analyze \textit{static} models where demand and supply are given as we do. \citet{ambrosius2020endogenous} use a multi-level mixed-integer non-linear model based on \citet{grimm2019optimal} to analyze investment incentives over time.
 Such models cannot accommodate the level of detail in static models due to their computational complexity, such that the paper is based on an aggregation of the German electricity network into 28 nodes.
 However, the approach complements static models taking into account the long-run effects of prices on investment.
 Several articles discuss the impact of price splits on transmission and generation investment incentives and emission reductions \citep{grimm2016transmission, grimm2021impact, grimm2022emissions}.
 For example, \citet{grimm2021impact} predict that a split of the German market into two price zones has only a small impact on efficiency.
+Considering 3 grid expansion scenarios to be implemented by 2040, \cite{thomassen2024redispatch} analyze the evolution of redispatch costs for a large part of the EU based on a model consisting of 1024 nodes.
+Their study is built upon the PyPSA-Eur framework \citep{horsch2018pypsa} and shows that the redispatch volumes and costs will increase substantially regardless of the grid expansion scenario.
+Several studies, focusing on various jurisdictions, estimate the static dispatch inefficiencies of a zonal market design to range between 0.5\% and 3\% \citep{Simshauser2025competition, Holmberg2023survey, Green.2007, Leuthold2008efficient, aravena2016renewable}.

 Another stream in the literature asks how zones should be split.
-While some papers focus on identifying configurations by clustering power transfer distribution factors (PTDFs) (e.g., \citep{kumar2004} and \citep{klos2014}), most works use LMPs as clustering features \citep{stoft1997}. \cite{burstedde2012} computes LMPs for the scenario years 2015 and 2020 considering a simplified 72-node representation of the European grid, and evaluates the shapes and sizes of the zones obtained by clustering these LMPs using hierarchical clustering. \cite{breuer2013} implement a genetic algorithm and apply it on a dataset consisting of 380 kV nodes considering a projected system for 2016 and 2018.
-Based on six scenarios, \cite{weber2018consistent} compute robust price zone configurations for Central Western Europe by employing hierarchical clustering based on the LMPs of approximately 2,200 nodes and assigning weights to nodes depending on their demand- and supply situation.
-In a complementary paper, \citet{Dobos.2024} use the BZR data and the published nodal prices to compute clusters with low price variance.
-They show that the clusterings they found are not robust across time or the clustering method used.
+Most studies use heuristics to identify price zones configurations by clustering power transfer distribution factors \citep{kumar2004, klos2014} or LMPs \citep{stoft1997, burstedde2012, breuer2013, weber2018consistent}.
+In contrast, \cite{grimm2019optimal} propose a mixed-integer nonlinear model to divide a market area into a specific number of price zones, ensuring the resulting configuration is welfare-optimal. \cite{ambrosius2020endogenous} extend this model by including capacity investment decisions, aiming to determine the available transfer capacities between zones. \citet{Dobos.2024} use the BZR data and the published nodal prices to compute zones with low price variance.
+They show that the clusterings they found are not robust across time or clustering method used.